christopheml/soulshape-journal/README.md

 * About panel, with thanks, acknowledgments and misc information.
 * Search bar and filter drop down.
-* Display a warning when the user isn't a member of the Night fae.
 * Add information about the Spectral Feed back into the guides.

 ## Known Issues